 Emergency airway equipment, resuscitation drugs (including lipid emulsion 20%), supplemental oxygen, and hemodynamic monitoring must be immediately available where blocks are performed.
-Blocks should be performed with strict sterile technique.
+Blocks should be administered with strict sterile technique.
 Anxiolytic medications may be used to facilitate patient comfort.
 Awake patients reduce the risk of nerve injury by reporting paresthesias so the needle can be redirected before injection of local anesthetic.
-Additionally, an awake patient can report early symptoms of local anesthetic systemic toxicity (i.e., tinnitus, circumoral numbness, and tachycardia with epinephrine), to avoid more serious complications with large volume local anesthetic injection (seizures, coma, and cardiac collapse).
+Additionally, an awake patient can report early symptoms of local anesthetic systemic toxicity (i.e., tinnitus, circumoral numbness, and tachycardia with epinephrine), to avoid more serious complications with a large volume local anesthetic injection (seizures, coma, and cardiac collapse).
 Recommended maximum dosages for local anesthetics are widely available, but practitioners should always use the lowest dose necessary to achieve the desired result due to the significant risk of systemic toxicity.

 Point of care, bedside ultrasound can be used to locate and visualize the nerve.